lukashanak/my-team-page/README.md

 ## Acknowledgements

 - Thanks [Daneil Srb](https://twitter.com/benAbraham) for feedback for giving me feedback on my previous project.
-It's really helpfull to have somebody like that.
+I applied his feedback in this project.
 You can also check out his https://coreskill.tech/ if you are from the Czech Republic.
 - https://www.vzhurudolu.cz/prirucka/jednotky